 Even when equipped with the most high-tech safety features, a car is no match against a large truck in a crash.
 A tractor-trailer can outweigh the average passenger car by as much as 75,000 pounds, which means that the force of impact in a collision is more violent, more dangerous and more likely to cause catastrophic personal injuries and deaths.

-A host of irresponsible driving behaviors — such as speeding, improper lane changes, and failure to yield at stop signs or other designated areas — can lead to serious truck crashes.
+A host of irresponsible driving behaviors — such as speeding, improper lane changes, and failure to yield at stop signs — can lead to serious truck crashes.
 Specific causes that frequently play a role in tractor trailer accidents include:

 - Driver fatigue: Estimates show the average daily trip for a long-haul truck driver is 500 miles per day.
 Long hours on the road can contribute to drowsy driving, impaired judgment and slower response times in emergency situations.
 A study by the National Transportation Safety Board found that the most common factors in fatigue-related accidents included the duration of the truck driver’s most recent sleep period, the amount of sleep in the past 24 hours, and whether the sleep was continuous or in short shifts.
 Taking those findings into account, FMCSA has established hours-of-service rules that dictate how long a truck driver can stay behind the wheel during shifts.
 However, pressure from employers to meet tight delivery deadlines has led some drivers to violate the hours-of-service rules by staying on the roads and falsifying their log books.
 Each year more than 750 people die and another 20,000 are injured in fatigue-related truck wrecks.

 - Drunk or drugged driving: Truck drivers cannot operate a commercial vehicle with a blood alcohol content of 0.04 or higher, according to FMCSA, because it impairs their driving and makes them a danger to other drivers.
-Obviously, illegal drug use is not permitted, but over-the-counter drugs can also have an adverse effect on truckers, particularly if taken without knowing how their bodies will react to the medications.
+Obviously, illegal drug use is not permitted, but over-the-counter drugs can also have an adverse effect on truckers, particularly if taken without knowing how their bodies will react to the medications or taken in combination with other medications or alcohol.

 - Defective truck parts: Problems with brakes, tires, hoses, lights, steering axles and suspension systems should be caught upon inspection of commercial motor vehicles, but sometimes the truck parts themselves are faulty.
 Truck manufacturers may be held liable if they produced an unsafe part that causes vehicle failure and a deadly truck accident.